- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 From quality text to quality writing: access strategies

-How can primary teachers adapt to the harder reading requirements of the national curriculum and simultaneously stimulate top-level creative writing?
+How can primary teachers teach to the challenging reading requirements of the national curriculum and simultaneously stimulate top-level creative writing?
 How can quality texts be used in primary schools to raise standards and develop a love of writers and writing?

 Access strategies must be varied and creative so that all learners relish the challenge